This delicious and classic Stuffed Manicotti, is the perfect “company’s coming” supper. Learn my trick for easily filling the noodles.

 Dice an onion ad mince 2 cloves of garlic.

-Add in 1/3 cup of grated Parmesan cheese, a cup of shredded mozzarella cheese.
+Add in 1/3 cup of grated parmesan cheese and a cup of shredded mozzarella cheese.
 Mix these until completely combined.

 Spoon the mixture into a quart or gallon sized zip-lock back.
 Press the mixture towards one of the corners and twist the top tight, just like you are about to pipe frosting onto a cake.
 Set this aside for now.